Presidency of Abolhassan Banisadr

-Government of Mohammad-Ali Rajai was the first government of Iran after the Iranian Revolution.
+The Government of Mohammad-Ali Rajai was the first government of Iran after the Iranian Revolution.
 At that time, Abolhassan Banisadr was president and Mohammad-Ali Rajai was prime minister.

-Bani Sadr's Presidency
+Banisadr's Presidency

 He was elected to a four-year term as president on 25 January 1980, receiving 78.9 percent of the vote in a competitive election against Ahmad Madani, Hassan Habibi, Sadegh Tabatabaee, Dariush Forouhar, Sadegh Ghotbzadeh, Kazem Sami, Mohammad Makri, Hassan Ghafourifard, and Hassan Ayat, and inaugurated on 4 February.
 Khomeini remained the Supreme Leader of Iran, with the constitutional authority to dismiss the President.
 The inaugural ceremonies were held at the hospital where Khomeini was recovering from a heart ailment.

 Banisadr was not an Islamic cleric; Khomeini had insisted that clerics should not run for positions in the government.
 In August and September 1980, Banisadr survived two helicopter crashes near the Iranian border with Iraq.

 Banisadr soon fell out with Khomeini, who reclaimed the power of Commander-in-Chief on 10 June 1981.